johanhelsing/bevy_roll_safe/README.md

 ## Motivation

 Some of Bevy's features can't be used in a rollback context (with crates such as [`bevy_ggrs`]).
-This is either because they behave non-deterministically, don't implement reflect, rely on local system state, or are tightly coupled to the `Main` schedule.
+This is either because they behave non-deterministically, don't implement `Reflect`, rely on local system state, or are tightly coupled to the `Main` schedule.

 ## Roadmap